joshmn/caffeinate/README.md

 # Caffeinate

-Caffeinate is a drip email engine for managing, creating, and sending scheduled email sequences from your Ruby on Rails application.
+Caffeinate is a drip engine for managing, creating, and sending scheduled messages sequences from your Ruby on Rails application.
+This was originally meant for email, but now supports anything!

-Caffeinate provides a simple DSL to create scheduled email sequences which can be used by ActionMailer without any additional configuration.
+Caffeinate provides a simple DSL to create scheduled sequences which can be used by ActionMailer, or any Ruby object, without any additional configuration.

 There's a cool demo app you can spin up [here](https://github.com/joshmn/caffeinate-marketing).

+## Now supports POROs!

+Originally, this was meant for just email, but now supports plain old Ruby objects just as well.
+Having said, the documentation primarily revolves around using ActionMailer, but it's just as easy to plug in a PORO.
+See `Using Without ActionMailer` below.

 ## Is this thing dead?